containers/release-notes/podman/main.md

  - Fixed a bug where `podman -h` did not show the help output. ([#14619](https://github.com/containers/podman/pull/14619), [@Luap99](https://github.com/Luap99))
  - Fixed a bug where podman machine fails to start with memory > 3072 on M1 ([#14563](https://github.com/containers/podman/pull/14563), [@ashley-cui](https://github.com/ashley-cui))
  - Fixed a bug where privileged containers were not able to restart if the host devices changed. (#13899) ([#14483](https://github.com/containers/podman/pull/14483), [@jakecorrenti](https://github.com/jakecorrenti))
+ - Fixed a bug where the /libpod/containers/json endpoint did not return the application/json content type header when the container list is empty. ([#14662](https://github.com/containers/podman/pull/14662), [@Luap99](https://github.com/Luap99))
  - Fixed a bug where the `podman system reset` command could race against other Podman commands. ([#14466](https://github.com/containers/podman/pull/14466), [@mheon](https://github.com/mheon))
  - Fixed a bug where using the `podman stats` command on a non-running container would return an error instead of zeroed values ([#14580](https://github.com/containers/podman/pull/14580), [@jakecorrenti](https://github.com/jakecorrenti))
  - Fixed running machine start twice at the same time resulting in failure for both ([#14469](https://github.com/containers/podman/pull/14469), [@shanesmith](https://github.com/shanesmith))